jvjruiz/Food-101-Capstone/README.md

 1. Download the data.
 2. Extract Contents from '.tar' file into root of project folder.
 3. Rename the folder "food-101" to "data".
-3. Open up the [Exploratory Data Analysis Notebook](notebooks/pytorch_cnn_resnet50.ipynb) and let all of the cells run.
+3. Open up the [PyTorch CNN Notebook](notebooks/pytorch_cnn_resnet50.ipynb) and let all of the cells run.
     1. This will arrange the data and do some image pre-processing.
     2. Start training Model
     3. Evaluate and visualize model